Regions

 By car

-[edit]Outside the main cities public transportation is scarce and is not of much use for extensive sightseeing, so renting or arriving by car is advisable.
+[edit]Public transportation is scarce outside of the Seattle metropolitan area and is not of much use for extensive sightseeing, so renting or arriving by car is advisable.
 Although distances can be long, most roads are paved and well-maintained.
 Be aware of distances between gas stations and plan accordingly when traveling in rural areas.
-Most ferries accept vehicles and utilizing them is key to navigating the area.
+Most ferries accept vehicles.

 By train